jegly/self-supporting-code/README.md

         """
         Measure internal tension (imbalance) like a tree sensing weight.
         Returns 0.0 (perfect balance) to 1.0 (extreme imbalance).

+        Formally: this is a scalar approximation of variational free energy— the gap between the system's expected state (all successes) and its observed state (the recent success rate).
+A system minimising this quantity is a system correcting toward equilibrium.
         """
         if len(self.success_window) < 10:
             return 0.0  # Not enough data, assume balanced